← Back to glossary

 The output is an inspection report identifying: specific pest species present, severity of infestation, entry points and conducive conditions to address, and recommended treatment approach.
 Quality inspections take 1-2 hours for a typical residential property; commercial inspections can take significantly longer.

 For pest control operators, entomological inspection is the foundation of IPM-based service and the basis for accurate quoting.
 Common service patterns: initial inspection at $125-$225 (often credited toward subsequent service); quarterly recurring inspections as part of preventive contracts.
-Operators positioning themselves as inspectors-then-treaters (rather than spray-first) attract customers seeking thoughtful service and willing to pay premium pricing.
-Inspection-led approaches also reduce callback rates because root causes are addressed.
+Operators who inspect before treating (rather than spray-first) tend to convert at higher rates and see fewer callbacks, since root causes get addressed instead of just symptoms.

 Related terms